FAIRDataTeam/FAIRDataPoint-Spec/README.md

 In order to classify an application as a FAIR Data Point, it has to present the the following characteristics:

-- Its root API URL must provide the Repository metadata (see [spec.md](Metadata specification) );
+- Its root API URL must provide the Repository metadata (see [Metadata specification](spec.md));
 - The metadata content must be present in, at least, RDF Turtle and JSON-LD.
 Other formats such as XML and JSON are allowed through content negotiation but the default media type must be RDF Turtle;
-- Each metadata record should have a reference to its own schema expressed in [https://www.w3.org/TR/shacl/](SHACL);
+- Each metadata record should have a reference to its own schema expressed in [SHACL](https://www.w3.org/TR/shacl/);
-- The information about how to navigate the metadata content structure must be provided in each metadata record using the [https://www.w3.org/TR/ldp/](Linked Data Platform (LDP)) containment structure (ldp:hasMemberRelation);
+- The information about how to navigate the metadata content structure must be provided in each metadata record using the [Linked Data Platform (LDP)](https://www.w3.org/TR/ldp/) containment structure (ldp:hasMemberRelation);